 If the project is ready for processing, data can be submitted to the GDC.
 If the project is not ready for processing, the project can be re-opened.
 This will allow for additional data to be uploaded to the project workspace.

 The GDC will release data according to GDC data sharing policies.
-Data may be released after six months from the date of upload, or the submitter may request earlier release using the "Release Project" function.
+Data may be released after six months from the date of upload, or the submitter may request earlier release using the "Request Release" function.

 Data uploaded to the GDC can be updated before it is submitted for processing and harmonization.
 After harmonized data is released, it can only be redacted by GDC administrators under certain conditions.
 To request redaction of released data, please contact GDC User Services.